MykMal/mykmal-personal_website/content/authors/admin/_index.md

 I plan to earn a PhD with the goal of pursuing a career in academia.
 Overall, my dream is to employ theoretical approaches to understand the natural world while engaging underrepresented groups in scientific research.

-For additional details see my [short résumé](files/Mykhaylo-Malakhov-resume.pdf) or [complete curriculum vita](files/Mykhaylo-Malakhov-cv.pdf).
+For additional details see my [short résumé](files/Mykhaylo-Malakhov-resume.pdf) or [comprehensive curriculum vitae](files/Mykhaylo-Malakhov-cv.pdf).